List of submissions to the 75th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 75th Academy Awards for Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 75th Academy Awards fifty-four films were submitted.
 Afghanistan, Bangladesh and Chad submitted films for the first time.
 The previous year's winner Bosnia & Herzegovina did not submit a film.
-The Brazilian submission, City of God was considered one of the favorites, but it did not receive a nomination in the Best Foreign Film category.
-When the film was released the following year in the US, it garnered nominations in four mainstream categories including Best Screenplay and Best Director.
-If the film had been nominated in the Best Foreign Film category, it would have been ineligible for awards the following year because films cannot receive Oscar nominations in two different ceremonies.
-The winner of the Academy Award for Best Foreign Language Film was Germany's Nowhere in Africa which was directed by Caroline Link.
+The Brazilian submission, City of God was considered one of the favorites, but it was famously snubbed.
+When the film was released the following year in the US, it garnered nominations in four main categories including Best Screenplay and Best Director.

+Germany won the award for the second time, marking the first win since its reunification, with Nowhere in Africa by Caroline Link.